Interstate Medical Licensure Compact (IMLC) Qualification Quiz

 However, the SPL doesn’t necessarily have to be your state of residence.
 You can also qualify if any other secondary factors apply, including but not limited to if your employer is located in the SPL, or if 25% or more of your practice of medicine occurs in the SPL.

 After taking our quiz to see if you meet any other requirements to qualify for the IMLC not discussed here, the next steps are to submit an application on the official IMLC website, and obtain a Letter of Qualification (LOQ) from your SPL.
-Currently, 27 states plus the territory of Guam can be declared as a physician’s SPL.
+Currently, 31 states plus the territory of Guam and the District of Columbia can be declared as a physician’s SPL.
 The following qualifying states can issue Letters of Qualification to physicians who meet the eligibility requirements:

 Once the LOQ is issued, physicians can apply to any current Compact Member State and obtain multiple additional licenses at once.
-As it stands today, there are 29 member states and 1 territory that have passed each component of legislation for participation in the IMLC:
+As it stands today, 39 member states, one territory, and the District of Columbia that have passed each component of legislation for participation in the IMLC:

 IMLC Qualifying States for Compact Member Licenses

-There are 4 additional Compact States where the IMLC has passed, but implementation has not yet been successfully completed.
+There are five additional Compact States where the IMLC has passed, but implementation has not yet been successfully completed.
 These states are currently unable to issue licenses via the standard Interstate Medical Licensure Compact method, but that will change in the near future.
-These are Texas, Ohio, Pennsylvania, and Delaware, with the addition of the District of Columbia (DC).
+These are Hawaii, Missouri, Florida, Pennsylvania, and Rhode Island.

 When you’re ready, Barton Associates’ licensing and credentialing teams are here and prepared to assist with every step of the quick and painless process of getting you licensed in multiple IMLC states simultaneously.